dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-11 Chapter summary.md

 ## Chapter Summary {.unlisted .unnumbered}

 * We gave a quick overview of the most popular tools available on three major platforms: Linux, Windows and MacOS.
 Depending on a CPU vendor, the choice of a profiling tool will vary.
-For systems with an Intel processor we recommend using Vtune, for systems with an AMD processor use uProf, on Apple platforms use Xcode Instruments.
+For systems with an Intel processor we recommend using VTune, for systems with an AMD processor use uProf, on Apple platforms use Xcode Instruments.

 * Linux perf is probably the most frequently used profiling tool on Linux.
 It has support for processors from all major CPU vendors.
 It doesn't have a graphical interface, however, there are free tools that can visualize `perf` profiling data.